2020 CrossFit Games

 The COVID-19 pandemic in 2020 forced major changes to the Games season, including the postponement and relocation of the Games.
 The format was altered, and only 30 men and 30 women were invited to compete in an online-only first stage with the top five men and women qualifying for the final stage to compete in person.
 There were no teams, masters, or teens events.
 The Games returned to live broadcast on CBS Sports after the 2019 Games when only online streaming was available.

 This year both Fraser and Toomey produced the most dominant performances the Games have ever seen: Fraser won 10 of the 12 events in the last stage of the competition, while Toomey won 9.
 They set a further series of records in their respective competitions, such as their margin of victory, the number of consecutive event wins and cumulative event wins.
 This was Fraser's fifth consecutive Games title, overtaking Rich Froning's record of four, and Toomey's fourth, a new record for the women's competition.

 Qualification and format changes

-The 2020 qualifying events started with the Open held in October 2019—the date had been moved forward from previous Opens which were usually held in February/March.
-239,106 registered for the Open, a drop of a third from the previous year, which has been attributed to the change in date and withdrawal of CrossFit from the main social media platforms this year.
+The 2020 qualifying events started with the Open held in October and November 2019—the date had been moved forward from previous Opens which were usually held in February/March.
+As with previous seasons, the Open lasted five weeks from October 10 to November 11, 2019, with a workout released every week.
+A total of 239,106 athletes registered for the Open, a drop of a third from the previous year, which has been attributed to the change in date and withdrawal of CrossFit from the main social media platforms this year.
 The Open was won by Patrick Vellner and Sara Sigmundsdóttir.